Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Introduction

-During the training phase, we introduce the Trajectory Reasoning by Step-wise Reinforcement Learning(TR-SRL).
+Another challenge is how to efficiently use the sparse rewards, so during the training phase, we introduce the Trajectory Reasoning by Step-wise Reinforcement Learning(TR-SRL).
 This component evaluates each step in a task trajectory by comparing the agent’s execution results against the corresponding ground-truth outcomes.
 In addition, TR-SRL assesses the consistency between the agent’s generated thoughts and executed actions at each step, ensuring alignment between internal reasoning and external behavior.

-At last, we propose the method to further enhance the generalization ability and effect of the model.
+At last, we propose a grounding-based enhancement method to further improve the generalization ability and effect of the model.
 Specifically, we first train a grounding model and integrate its weights, which effectively improves the performance of both grounding and planning.
 In addition, we introduce a Temporal Compressed Sensing Mechanism to optimize perception efficiency by modeling the importance of input image tokens over time.
-By retaining only the most important tokens, the model achieves a significant reduction in training cost while maintaining critical semantic content and improving inference efficiency.
+By retaining only the most essential tokens, the model achieves a significant reduction in training cost while maintaining critical semantic content and improving inference efficiency.